corpserot/luanti_lsp_definitions/README.md

 - `library/` has definition files related to engine API.
 There is a short description at the top of each file.
 The contents are arranged following `lua_api.md`
   - `library/classes/` has definition files related to classes.
   - `library/core/` has definition files related to the `core` namespace.
+  - `library/vector` has definition files related to vectors
   - `library/defs/` has definition files catching the rest of the `lua_api.md` contents.

 # Questions and Answers
+## If i use this, do i have to use a LGPL-compliant license for my game/mod?
+***Disclaimer: I am not a lawyer, and nothing in this material should be taken as legal advice.
+It may even be inaccurate.
+No attorney–client relationship is created by your use of this information provided for informative purposes.
+You should not act or rely on any information provided here without seeking the advice of a qualified attorney licensed in your jurisdiction.
+I disclaim all liability for actions you take or fail to take based on any content provided.***

+You may skip this if you're well-informed about copyleft software licenses.

+The answer is probably not... well, it depends.
+You can embed or use this library definition alongside your game/mod.
+However, please don't copy-paste contents of this library definition straight into your code.
+Particularly, the documentation text itself has to be treated a bit more carefully.

+**Example:** Person A wrote a mod with a permissive license like MIT or 0BSD.
+If person A carelessly include content of this library definition into the mod's `init.lua`, then a portion of that file is at risk of being subjected to LGPL terms due to documentation text.

+If you would like to modify or derive contents of this library definition, it's recommended to treat your derived work like a separate module from your game/mod.
+It could be simply a separate directory or file.

+**Example:** Person A, being careful this time, copy-pastes parts of this library definition into a separate definition file `.defs.lua`.
+This would help isolate where LGPL terms apply.

 ## How do i extend types?
 You can extend existing classes like so:
 ```lua